Four migrants found dead on the border between Poland and Belarus

 The bodies of four people, apparently migrants, were discovered on Sunday on the border between Poland and Belarus, authorities in the two countries said, amid growing tensions over the migration issue.

-Several thousand migrants, mostly from the Middle East, have crossed the border between Belarus and the European Union (EU), Lithuania, Latvia and Poland in recent months.
-The EU suspects the Minsk regime of encouraging these passages in retaliation for the sanctions taken against it.
+Several thousand migrants, mostly from the Middle East, have crossed the border between Belarus and the European Union, Lithuania, Latvia and Poland in recent months.
+The European Union suspects the Minsk regime of encouraging these passages in retaliation for the sanctions taken against it.

-The Belarusian border guards, for their part, announced that they discovered the lifeless body of an Iraqi migrant on the border between the two countries on Sunday.
-“The body of a woman of non-Slavic appearance was discovered one meter from the border”, said an official of the Belarusian border guards, Yevgeny Omess, quoted by the Belta state agency.
+Belarusian border guards, for their part, said they found the lifeless body of an Iraqi migrant on the border between the two countries this Sunday.
+“The body of a woman of non-Slavic appearance was found one meter from the border,” said Belarusian border guard official Yevgeny Omess, quoted by state agency Belta.

-According to him, “Obvious signs” suggest that the woman’s body was “dragged” from the Polish side of the border.

 An investigation was opened on the Belarusian side and representatives of the United Nations High Commissioner for Refugees (UNHCR) were invited to go there, according to the same source.